What are carrier oils?

 Uses: It’s thought to help soften skin, moisturize skin, and soothe irritation, so add this carrier oil to your massage oils or use for general skin care.

-Mix with essential oils
+How to mix carrier oil with essential oils

 Whenever possible, purchase organic, cold-pressed carrier oils from a manufacturer you trust.
 Although most carrier oils don’t cause an allergic reaction, you should always do a patch test prior to using.